 Likewise, a thyroid health policy that enforces T4 monotherapy as the standard of care for all hypothyroid patients is discriminatory against all who are “poor converters” of T4 hormone.
 Likewise, it is discriminatory against poor converters to force them to endure a limited supply of T3 within T3:T4 combination therapy.
 Less T3 than they need, especially in the presence of more T4 hormone than they can metabolize properly, can lead to a reduced quality of life and health for the rest of their lives.
 These patients’ suffering from medical ignorance and discrimination is unnecessary and preventable.

-TSH monotesting policy is discriminatory toward many types of thyroid patients.
+This TSH-T4 paradigm is discriminatory against many types of thyroid patients.

 - Why the Free T3 test matters so much